 - Collect and store payment details

-- Charge clients on customized recurring schedules
+- Charge clients on a customized prearranged schedule

 - Create and manage automatic payment plans and schedules